ishacheshi/microplastic-waste-project/README.md

 In the future, we hope to look into adding average ocean current speed to our model, as we believe that this would have a major impact on the distribution of microplastic particles.

-## How to Run
+## How to Run Code

-This project is fully contained in a single RMarkdown file: microplastic_final_report.Rmd.
+This project is fully contained in a single RMarkdown file: analysis/microplastic_final_report.Rmd.
 Knitting this file will reproduce all of the analysis and generate the final PDF report.
 You can either knit

 Requirements